✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 Evidence-Based Supplements for Cellular Energy

-• Beta-alanine (3.2–6.4g/day): Increases muscle carnosine content, buffering hydrogen ion accumulation during anaerobic glycolysis.
+• Beta-alanine (3.2–6.4 g/day): Increases muscle carnosine content, buffering hydrogen ion buildup during intense exercise.

 Frequently Asked Questions